 Why P&S Deadlines Are Not Hard Deadlines

-Breaking down the facts of this case are important to understanding the ruling.
+Breaking down the facts of this case are important to understand the ruling.
 Although a deadline was in place, attorneys for both buyer and seller continued negotiating, in good faith, beyond that deadline.
 The seller’s attorney’s failure to submit a P&S draft before the deadline was another supporting fact, making that deadline difficult to enforce in court.
 Had the deadline truly been a drop dead date, then logically and legally, those negotiations should not have taken place after the date.
 The actions of the parties essentially “waived” the deadline.

 Protecting Buyer & Seller Interests in Real Estate Transactions